Different versions of soft-photon theorems exemplified at leading and next-to-leading terms for pion-pion and

-\textit{Outline of the calculation for $\pi p \to \pi p \gamma$}.---We use the framework of QCD and treat electromagnetism to lowest relevant order.
+We use the framework of QCD and treat electromagnetism to lowest relevant order.
 In QCD we have the symmetries: parity ($P$), charge conjugation ($C$), and time reversal ($T$).
-These give us restrictions for the propagators, vertices, and amplitudes.
-Furthermore, we use the generalized Ward identities for pions and the proton \cite{14,15} and the Landau conditions for determining the singularities in amplitudes \cite{16,17}.
+These give us restrictions for the \mbox{propagators}, vertices, and amplitudes.
+Furthermore, we use the generalized Ward identities for pions and the proton \cite{Ward:1950xp,Takahashi:1957xn} and the Landau conditions for determining the singularities in amplitudes \cite{Landau:1959fi,Bjorken:1965}.
 All our results are derived using only these rigorous methods.

-Consider now the reactions \er{1} where energy-momentum conservation reads \bel{3} p\ua+p\ub=p\uu+p\ud\,. \ee Thus, there are only three independent momenta which we choose as \bal{4} p\us &=p\ua + p\ub = p\uu +p\ud\,,\nn\\ p\ut &=p\ua - p\uu = p\ud -p\ub\,,\nn\\ p_{u} &=p\ua - p\ud = p\uu - p\ub\,. \end{align} We have \bel{5} s=p\us\2\;,\quad t=p\ut\2 \;,\quad u=p_{u}\2\,. \ee The amplitude for \er{1} has the general structure \bal{6} &\braket{\ppm (p\uu), \, p(p\ud ,\lambda\ud)|{\mathcal T}|\ppm(p\ua), \, p(p\ub ,\lambda\ub)} \nn\\ & \quad = \bar{u}(p\ud , \lambda\ud)\Big{[}A^{(\text{on})\pm}(s,t)\nn\\ & \qquad +\frac{1}{2}(\slash{p}_{a}+\slash{p}_{1}) B^{(\text{on})\pm}(s,t)\Big{]}u(p\ub,\lambda\ub )\,, \end{align} with invariant functions $A^{(\text{on})\pm}$ and $B^{(\text{on})\pm}$; see e.g. \cite{17}.
+Consider now the reactions \er{1} where energy-momentum conservation reads \bel{3} p\ua+p\ub=p\uu+p\ud\,. \ee Thus, there are only three independent momenta which we choose as \bal{4} p\us &=p\ua + p\ub = p\uu +p\ud\,,\nn\\ p\ut &=p\ua - p\uu = p\ud -p\ub\,,\nn\\ p_{u} &=p\ua - p\ud = p\uu - p\ub\,. \end{align} We have \bel{5} s=p\us\2\;,\quad t=p\ut\2 \;,\quad u=p_{u}\2\,. \ee The amplitude for \er{1} has the general structure \bal{6} &\braket{\ppm (p\uu), \, p(p\ud ,\lambda\ud)|{\mathcal T}|\ppm(p\ua), \, p(p\ub ,\lambda\ub)} \nn\\ & \quad = \bar{u}(p\ud , \lambda\ud)\bigg{[}A^{(\text{on})\pm}(s,t)\nn\\ & \qquad +\frac{1}{2}(\slash{p}_{a}+\slash{p}_{1}) B^{(\text{on})\pm}(s,t)\bigg{]}u(p\ub,\lambda\ub )\,, \end{align} with invariant functions $A^{(\text{on})\pm}$ and $B^{(\text{on})\pm}$; see e.g. \cite{Bjorken:1965}.
 In the calculation of the amplitude for \er{2} we need, however, the off-shell amplitude for $\pi p \to \pi p$ which is much more complicated than \er{6}.
 Writing for the on- or off-shell momenta of the general reaction \er{1} $\tp\ua$, $\tp\ub$, $\tp\uu$, $\tp\ud$ and defining $\tp\us$, $\tp\ut$, $\tp_{u}, \tilde{s}$, $\tilde{t}$ in analogy to \er{4} and \er{5} we find for the off-shell amplitudes